aybaubau/readmeGenerator/README.md

 ## Contributing

-Please contact me!
-See my email in the Questions section.
+Please see my contact info in the questions section if you are interested in contributing.

 ## Tests